 Congee works because it takes away all the challenges to a weak digestive system.
 There is nothing raw, cold, hard, dry, or difficult to digest after cooking with five or more times the volume of water at a low temperature for 8 to 14 hours.
 Breakfast Cure recipes emphasize organic, gluten-free, whole grains, and a wide variety of ingredients, which is one of the keys to good nutrition.

-Traditional recipes as well as Breakfast Cure flavors target specific patterns.
+Traditional recipes, as well as Breakfast Cure flavors, target specific patterns.
 For example, The Book of Jook’s basic congee recipe for a malnourished patient is made from white rice and water and served with butter and honey.
 Many people are surprised to learn that white rice is best in some cases because it is soothing and easy to digest.
 I love introducing people to a truly whole oat groat and the delicious congee it makes.
-I created Apple Cinnamon Breakfast Cure as a way to introduce people to congee using a flavors already popular for breakfast, yet made with a grain so complete it requires a much longer cook time.
+I created Apple Cinnamon Breakfast Cure as a way to introduce people to congee using a flavor already popular for breakfast, yet made with a grain so complete it requires a much longer cook time.
 2

-One of my recipes, Masala Chai Spice, I call a quintessential modern congee because it is a soothing Qi and Yang tonic made primarily of white rice.
+One of my recipes, Masala Chai Spice, I call a quintessential congee because it is a soothing Qi and Yang tonic made primarily of white rice.
 I formulated Mega Omega, a more complex flavor, to Nourish Yin and Clear False Heat.
-I recently introduced my first true culinary medicinal flavor: Red Mushroom Medley.
-Drawing on the benefits of Wuyi mushrooms to nourish blood, it also contains Da Zao /jujubes and Longan fruit.
-Scallions, ginger, shiitake mushrooms and red rice round out this Chinese herbal offering.
+I recently introduced my first true culinary medicinal flavor: Three Treasures.
+Drawing on the benefits of herbs such as Da Zao /jujubes and Longan fruit to nourish Blood.
+Scallions, ginger, shiitake mushrooms, and red rice round out this nutritious herbal food offering.

-The results are in — this savory, Chinese herbal flavor rivals my other top recipes in popularity.
+The results are in — this savory flavor rivals my other top recipes in popularity.
 This is a significant milestone.
 Americans are finally ready to love our congee mornings.